ericwq/gskills/docs/dial.md

   - [addrConn.connect()](#addrconnconnect)
   - [addrConn.resetTransport()](#addrconnresettransport)

 Client dial is the process to establish the connection with the target server.
-However the machanism is very complex.
+However the mechanism is very complex.
 Let's try to make it clear for reader.

 In this discussion, we will use the `passthrough` resolver and `pickfirst` balancer.
 They are the default resolver and balancer.
-For other resolver and balancer, The dial procees is similar with little difference.
+For other resolver and balancer, The dial process is similar with little difference.

 ## Balancer and Resolver API

 There is an [official design document](https://github.com/grpc/proposal/blob/master/L9-go-resolver-balancer-API.md) about the resolver and balancer API.
 But it's a little bit older than the code.
-The following diagram is made from the recent souce code.
+The following diagram is made from the recent source code.

 Resolver watches for the updates on the specified target.
 Updates include address updates and service config updates.
 There is also a `resolver.ClientConn` interface which contains the callbacks for resolver to notify any updates to the gRPC ClientConn. `resolver.Builder` intercase creates a resolver that will be used to watch name resolution updates.
 There is a resolver map stores all the registered resolver builders.